What is root shock?

 While visiting Roanoke, Virginia, Pittsburgh, Pennsylvania and other cities, Mindy Fullilove learned other stories of displacement caused by disinvestment, gentrification, HOPE VI, mass incarceration and natural disaster.
 She worked with physicist/ecologist Rodrick Wallace to concepturalize the effects of multiple displacements on the city.
 They gave this process the name "serial displacement."

-The New York Academy of Medicine has established a "Working Group on Serial Displacement and Health."
-Headed by leading scholars in this area, including Fullilove and Wallace, the Working Group is organizing a conference as its first activity.
-This conference, on Housing, Health and Serial Displacement, was held on April 8th.
+The New York Academy of Medicine established a "Working Group on Serial Displacement and Health."
+Headed by leading scholars in this area, including Fullilove and Wallace, the Working Group organized a conference as its first activity.
+This conference, on Housing, Health and Serial Displacement, was held on April 8th, 2009.
 Click here for conference summary.
 The working group also edited a special issue of the Journal of Urban Health.
 See the "Reading about displacement" for a paper on this topic by Fullilove and Wallace.